Uchencho/okra_py/README.md

 -------------

 ### Sandbox/Development
 By default, the class is instantiated using sandbox(developement) endpoint.
-To use in production, simplly pass the url as an argument to prod_url when instantiating the class.
+To use in production, simply pass the url as an argument to prod_url when instantiating the class.

-### Retrieve Auth Example
+### Okra Auth Class
+The okra auth class provides seven methods which corresponds to the okra auth product https://docs.okra.ng/products/auth.
+Some of the methods are shown below:
 * **retrieve_auth**: retrieve the bank account and routing numbers associated with a Record's current, savings, and domiciliary accounts,
   ```python
     # Import the Okra Auth class